Facilities and Resources

 Study Abroad & Field Experience

-A majority of classics students take advantage of the university's international studies opportunities to spend a semester or summer in Athens, Rome, or other locations.
+A majority of Classics and Ancient Mediterranean Studies students take advantage of the university's international studies opportunities to spend a semester or summer in Athens, Rome, or other locations.
 The department encourages students with an interest in archaeological field work to spend a season at one of the projects with which it is affiliated.
 Students in the department have excavated recently at Caesaria, Carthage, and Aqaba.

 Hands-On Research at Bucknell